 On the basis of this fundamental principle, the supply of certain goods and commodities which, on the one hand, can be directly classified as war weapons or, on the other hand, are classified as dual-use goods, is subject to strict licensing requirements.
 Dual-use goods are goods that originate in the civilian sector but can also be used for a military purpose or can be used for this purpose (in a supporting capacity).

 A functioning export control system should be integrated into the compliance management system of a company in Germany.
-In this way, operational procedures can be defined and assessed, errors can be ruled out from the outset and corresponding penalties can be prevented.
+In this way,

 In addition to export control in the narrow sense, a foreign trade compliance program should also be geared towards compliance with customs regulations relevant to foreign trade.